NielsDegrande/nielsdegrande/README.md

 🔭 Focus on DevOps/MLOps, Cloud Engineering and Big Data

-🖤 Passionate about robotics, distributed ledger technology, and the future of transportation
+🖤 Passionate about robotics, DLT, and the future of transportation